couchbaselabs/sdk-rfcs/rfc/0052-sdk3-full-text-search.md

 ```

 The new `Search` API was added in revision 10.
-The original `SearchQuery` API is not yet deprecated, but new SDKs should not implement it.
+The original `SearchQuery` API is not yet deprecated - but new SDKs should not implement it, and the intent is that eventually all users will be using the new API.

-and at the Scope level (for querying scope FTS indexes):
+And at the Scope level (for querying scope FTS indexes):

 ```
 interface IScope {